micaklus/Scoreboard/README.md

 ### **Managing Matches**
 - Finish a match and remove it from the scoreboard: Finishing a match removes it from the list of ongoing matches.
-- Remove match when it’s finished: Finished matches no longer appear in the summary.
 - Error when trying to finish a non-existing match: Attempting to finish a match that doesn't exist results in an error.
 - A team can start a new match after finishing the previous one: Teams are eligible to join new matches after the previous one is concluded.
 - Allow finishing a match without updating the score: Matches can be finished even if no score updates were applied.

 ### **Score Updates**
+- Update match with new score
 - Scores cannot be negative: Negative scores during updates are not allowed (e.g., `-4`).
 - Updating scores with the same values is allowed: Scores can be updated to the same values multiple times without error.
 - Cannot update scores for a non-existing match: Only existing matches can have their scores updated.